unloggedio/documentation/docs/mocking.md

 This is helpful while testing your method outside of ```Direct Invoke```, using Postman, or Swagger or your application UI.

 ![](assets/images/permocking.gif)

+!!! failure "Static or Same Class methods"
+	Note that the static methods or methods within the same class **can't be mocked**.
+You will **NOT** see the ghost :simple-ghostery:{ .heart } icon in such cases.